 Arts and Culture – group or individual award

-The award is for an individual or group who have made a contribution to arts and cultural activities within their community.
+For an individual or group who have made a contribution to arts and cultural activities with their community.
 The activity must have made a difference to their neighbourhood or made the arts more accessible.
 This could include workshops, public art, exhibitions or performances.

 Who should win?